Name at birth – Johan Pieter Marie van der Heijden.

 Born: 23rd February 1924, North Brabant, Netherlands.

-Died: 10th November 1945; Crashed near Wheaton Aston Airfield, Staffordshire.
+Died: 10th November 1945; age: 21; when his aircraft exploded in mid-air near Wheaton Aston Airfield, Staffordshire.

 London Gazette – 1st September 1945 – Flight Sergeant – R.A.F.V.R.

 Rank: Pilot Officer; Service Number: 200908.